 Qualified Production Activities Income (QPAI): What Is It?

 Are you in the business of manufacturing?
 Where do you conduct the majority of your business?
-It can be common for businesses to manufacture their goods and services overseas.
-This often helps to keep costs down.
+It can be common for businesses to manufacture their goods overseas to help keep costs down.

 Table of Contents